-Your child may just turn his head to one side or suddenly stop an activity.
-If your kid can't talk yet, he may run to you and hold on tightly.
+Your child may just turn their head to one side or suddenly stop an activity.
+If your kid can't talk yet, they may run to you and hold on tightly.

 Symptoms of Focal Onset Aware Seizures

 A focal onset aware seizure is one of the two types of focal onset seizures.
 It used to be called a simple partial seizure.
 Your child knows it's happening and can remember it when it's done.
-Afterward, your child may just go back to doing whatever she was doing before.
+Afterward, your child may just go back to doing whatever they were doing before.